|They were content to stay seated for several hours, occasionally standing when we tossed pellets to other animals.|

 Could it be the water on my open wounds was toxic enough to precipitate the infections?
 The doctors seem to think it was entirely possible.
 Once I became aware of this I immediately stopped taking showers and did “sponge baths” with bottled water which although messy worked out fine.

-Eventually, the water quality improved but I still avoided the shower with the wounds not healing properly.
-Thus, in the past few weeks, the infection raged on while I took strong doses of antibiotics the doctors prescribed.
+Eventually, the water quality improved, but I still avoided the shower with the wounds not healing properly.
+Thus, the infection raged on in the past few weeks while I took substantial doses of antibiotics the doctors prescribed.
 I sent photos of my legs for days and still they agreed I could be treated at home until a few days ago, it took a turn for the worse.

 Last night at 1730 hours (5:30 pm) I was wheeled into “theatre” for what may have been the first of two or three surgeries over the next 10 days or so.
 As I write here now in my private room Tom has gone to check back into Leaves Lodge and Spa where he stayed weeks ago.

-He’d considered driving back and forth but after driving back in the dark last night, he reconsidered and is staying only minutes away from me during whatever time is necessary for me to get through this difficult phase.
+He’d considered driving back and forth, but after moving back in the dark last night, he reconsidered and is staying only minutes away from me during whatever time is necessary for me to get through this challenging phase.

 Be well.
 Be happy.
 Thanks for being “here” with us during this challenging time.